Great news! I finished my book.

-I’ll be spending this weekend re-reading and revising the manuscript, working in a couple themes that I think can be strengthened a bit, then it will be sent to my agent for her expert opinion.
+I’ll be spending this weekend re-reading and revising the manuscript, working on a couple of themes that I think can be strengthened a bit, then it will be sent to my agent for her expert opinion.

 I’m about to enter a nerve-wracking period of time in my life.

 I write for Elysha, my wife.
-It is her laughter, sighs, tears and nods of approval that I seek more than anyone else in the world, but Taryn has become a close second in this regard.
+It is her laughter, sighs, tears, and nods of approval that I seek more than anyone else in the world, but Taryn has become a close second in this regard.
 I respect her opinion a great deal and trust her judgment.
-SOMETHING MISSING is a better story for the hand that she had in helping me to revise it, so if she likes the new book, I will know that it’s good.
+Something Missing is a better story because of the hand that she had in helping me to revise it, so if she likes the new book, I will know that it’s good.

 She, unlike my wife and friends, is not inherently biased.

 Therefore, the next week or two will be a bit stressful as I wait to hear her opinion of the new book.
 She loves Something Missing, so part of me worries that my second book will never live up to the first.